linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes/Lecture Note 8 American Options.md

 2.3 Dynamic Replication

 ## AMERICAN OPTIONS

-- An American Option is identical to a European Option, but it can be exercised *anytime* before expiration.
+- An American Option is identical to a European Option, but it can be exercised anytime before expiration.
-- Examples of American options
+- Examples of American options:
   1. Individual stock options
-2. Some options that essentially track indexes: e.g. SPY (CBOE)
+  2. Some options that essentially track indexes: e.g., SPY (CBOE)
-3. Some widely traded OTC interest rate options
-- E.g. American Interest Rate Swaptions (options to enter into an interest rate swap) are particularly popular.
+  3. Some widely traded OTC interest rate options (e.g., American Interest Rate Swaptions, options to enter into an interest rate swap)
-4. American options embedded in other contracts
-- E.g. Callable and Puttable bonds; Convertible [Bonds](Bonds.md); Mortgages.
+  4. American options embedded in other contracts (e.g., Callable and Puttable bonds; Convertible Bonds; Mortgages)
-5. Real options
-- Real investments have optionality (e.g. option to invest in a new project, option to close down a plant etc.)
+  5. Real options (e.g., option to invest in a new project, option to close down a plant, etc.)
 - In all these cases, not only decide IF we want to exercise the option, but also **WHEN**.

 ## AMERICAN OPTIONS: NO ARBITRAGE BOUNDS